zmanaa/Lane-Detection/README.md

 # Project description
 This is lane detection algorithm written with python programming language with the aid of OpenCV library.
-This code is tested using to models; static image, and video recorded using camera mounted on a moving car
+This code is tested using two models; static image, and video recorded using camera mounted on a moving car

 ## Results